Annytomica/kumiko-community-hub/README.md

 ### Manual Testing
 Final testing was carried out on last deployment after all code validations was carried out.
-It was done by multiple individuals on multiple devices (phones and laptops of each tester).
+It was carried out by multiple individuals on multiple devices (phones and laptops of each tester).

 Core assessment criteria for all features were as follows:
 - That they work as expected